 Remain Committed to Customers - Functional and error-free products are key considerations for its customers and Altor has maintained a disciplined approach to ensure its products meet the highest standard of quality.
-Utilizing a balanced scorecard, Altor has achieved a 99.0% 1st piece acceptance rate, less than 2 complaints per 1000 shipments and a less than 0.05% rejection rate.
 As a result of this strong quality assurance, Altor has had little customer attrition.